 Barry and Katherine’s article is worth reading in its entirety, but one point that struck me as particularly salient.

 Math learning is a progression from concrete to abstract…Once a particular word problem has been translated into a mathematical representation, the entirety of its mathematically relevant content is condensed onto abstract symbols, freeing working memory and unleashing the power of pure mathematics.
 That is, information and procedures that have been become automatic frees up working memory.
 With working memory less burdened, the student can focus on solving the problem at hand.
 Thus, requiring explanations beyond the mathematics itself distracts and diverts students away from the convenience and power of abstraction.
 Mandatory demonstrations of “mathematical understanding,” in other words, can impede the “doing” of actual mathematics.

-Although it’s not an exact analogy, many of these points have verbal corollaries.
+Although it’s not an exact analogy, many of these points have verbal counterparts.
 Reading is also a progression from concrete to abstract: first, students learn that letters are represented as abstract symbols, and that those symbols correspond to specific sounds, which get combined in various ways.
-When students have mastered the symbol/sound relationship (decoding), their working memories are free to focus on the content of what they are reading, a switch that normally occurs around third or fourth grade.
+When students have mastered the symbol/sound relationship (decoding) and encoded them in their brains, their working memories are freed up to focus on the content of what they are reading, a switch that normally occurs around third or fourth grade.

 Amazingly, Common Core does not prescribe that students compose paragraphs (or flow charts) demonstrating, for example, that they understand why c-a-t spells cat.
 (Actually, anyone, if you have heard of such an exercise, please let me know.
 I just made that up, but given some of the stories I’ve heard about what goes on in classrooms these days, I wouldn’t be surprised if someone, somewhere were actually doing that.)